NRFlood/school_district_analysis-/README.md

 **How is the district summary affected?**

 *The percentage of students passing math within the district declined by 22 basis points (74.98% to 74.76%), and the percentage of students passing reading declined by 15 basis points (85.81% to 85.66%) after removing the Thomas High School ninth graders'.
-The average math score in the district declined by 6 basis points(78.99% to 78.93%) and the average reading score declined by 2 basis points (81.88% to 81.86%) after making the same adjustments.*
+As a result the percentage of students passing both math and reading declined by 31 basis points (65.17% to 64.86%) overall.
+In addition the average math score in the district declined by 6 basis points(78.99% to 78.93%) and the average reading score declined by 2 basis points (81.88% to 81.86%) after making the same adjustments.*

 **How is the school summary affected?**

-*The percentage of students passing math at Thomas High School declined by 8 basis points (93.27% to 93.19%), and the percentage of students passing reading declined by 29 basis points after removing the scores from the ninth grade class.
-The average math score at Thomas High School declined by 7 basis points (83.42% to 83.35%), and the average reading score improved by 5 basis points (83.85% to 83.90%) after making the same adjustment.*
+*The percentage of students passing math at Thomas High School declined by 8 basis points (93.27% to 93.19%), and the percentage of students passing reading declined by 29 basis points (97.31% to 97.02%) after removing the scores from the ninth grade class.
+As a result the percentage of students passing both math and reading at Thomas High School declined 32 basis points (90.95% to 90.63%).
+In addition the average math score at Thomas High School declined by 7 basis points (83.42% to 83.35%), and the average reading score improved by 5 basis points (83.85% to 83.90%) after making the same adjustments.*

 **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**